CyborgCabbage/spacepunk/README.md

 # Spacepunk
 Spacepunk is a Minecraft space exploration mod.
-This mod is being developed for Fabric and a Forge port is not coming anytime soon, if at all.
+This mod is being developed for Fabric and a Forge port is not coming anytime soon, maybe when the mod is finished.
 Compatability with other space exploration mods currently isn't being considered.

 ### Goals
 #### Minimalism